Equidistribution of partial coverings from closed geodesics: Volumes of partial coverings

-for $Y$ sufficiently large (note that $0\leq x_2-x_1\leq 1$ and $y_1\geq Y^{1/2}$), using here a standard formula for the hyperbolic distance between a point and a line (see e.g. \cite[Sec.
+for $Y\geq 1$ (note that $0< x_2-x_1\leq 1$ and $y_1\geq Y^{\sigma}\geq 1$), using here a standard formula for the hyperbolic distance between a point and a line (see e.g. \cite[Sec.
 7.20]{Beardon83}).
-On the other hand, we have trivially that
+On the other hand, we have trivially (as illustrated in Figure \ref{fig:escape}) that